PaperMC/Paper/paper-server/README.md

 Contributing
 ------------
+<a name="contributing"></a>
 Contributions of all sorts are welcome.
 To manage community contributions, we use the pull request functionality of Stash.
 In order to gain access to Stash and create a pull request, you will first need to perform the following steps:

-* Create an account on [JIRA](http://hub.spigotmc.org/jira/).
+* Create an account on [JIRA](https://hub.spigotmc.org/jira/).
-* Fill in the [SpigotMC CLA](http://www.spigotmc.org/go/cla) and wait up to 24 hours for your Stash account to be activated.
+* Fill in the [SpigotMC CLA](https://www.spigotmc.org/go/cla) and wait up to 24 hours for your Stash account to be activated.
 Please ensure that your username and email addresses match.
 * Log into Stash using your JIRA credentials.

 Once you have performed these steps you can create a fork, push your code changes, and then submit it for review.

 If you submit a PR involving both Bukkit and CraftBukkit, each PR should link the other.

-Although the minimum requirement for compilation & usage is Java 8, we prefer all contributions to be written in Java 7 style code unless there is a compelling reason otherwise.
+The minimum requirement for style, compilation & usage is Java 16 unless there is a compelling reason.

 Code Requirements
 -----------------
+<a name="code-requirements"></a>
-* For the most part, CraftBukkit and Bukkit use the [Sun/Oracle coding standards](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).
+* For the most part, CraftBukkit and Bukkit use the [Sun/Oracle coding standards](https://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).
 * No tabs; use 4 spaces instead.
     * Empty lines should contain no spaces.
 * No trailing whitespaces.